Heisenberg picture: Mathematical details

 where "H" and "S" label observables in Heisenberg and Schrödinger picture respectively, H is the Hamiltonian and [·,·] denotes the commutator of two operators (in this case H and A).
 Taking expectation values automatically yields the Ehrenfest theorem, featured in the correspondence principle.

 By the Stone–von Neumann theorem, the Heisenberg picture and the Schrödinger picture are unitarily equivalent, just a basis change in Hilbert space.
 In some sense, the Heisenberg picture is more natural and convenient than the equivalent Schrödinger picture, especially for relativistic theories.
 Lorentz invariance is manifest in the Heisenberg picture, since the state vectors do not single out the time or space.

-This approach also has a more direct similarity to classical physics: by simply replacing the commutator above by the Poisson bracket, the Heisenberg equation reduces to an equation in Hamiltonian mechanics.
+This approach also has a more direct similarity to classical physics: by simply replacing the commutator over the reduced Planck constant above by the Poisson bracket, the Heisenberg equation reduces to an equation in Hamiltonian mechanics.

 Equivalence of Heisenberg's equation to the Schrödinger equation

 For the sake of pedagogy, the Heisenberg picture is introduced here from the subsequent, but more familiar, Schrödinger picture.